Engee documentation

 Description

-The Variance block computes the unbiased variance of each row or column of the input, or along vectors of a given dimension of the input.
+Block Variance Calculates the unbiased variance of each row or column of the Input or along the vectors of a given Input dimension.
 It can also calculate the variance of the entire input.
-You can specify a dimension using the Direction Mode parameter.
+You can specify the measurement using the Direction Mode parameter.

 Ports